On border tour, Harris cites 'progress' in 'tough' situation

 She met with five young girls, ages 9-16, who had been held at a Customs and Border Protection processing center after crossing the border, the White House said, before visiting the border itself at the Paso del Norte Port of Entry.

-Thus far, much of Harris' attention has been devoted to what she calls the “root causes” of migration, namely poverty, crime and corruption in Central America.
+Harris has devoted much of her time in her new role to addressing what she calls the “root causes” of migration, namely poverty, crime and corruption in Central America.

 “The stories that I heard today reinforce the nature of those root causes,” she said, adding, “It is going to require, as we have been doing, a comprehensive approach that acknowledges each piece of this."